principle-systems/react-shopping-cart-starter-kit/README.md

 # React Shopping Cart Starter Kit

-This component comes with no batteries included.
+This component comes with no batteries included, but allows for a great deal of flexibility.
 It was initially designed for shopping cart type of functionality (creating and editing orders), but is likely to be applicable in other contexts where a selection of some kind is involved.

 ## Installation